7 Tech CEOs And Execs On Why Obama Was Innovator In Chief

 Obama recognized that infrastructure was more than just roads, bridges, and tunnels, says Linden Tibbets, cofounder and CEO of task automation service IFTTT.
 He saw that "in the future our digital infrastructure will be no less important.
 Obama's administration, arguably, was the first to try and tackle this on a large scale."

 Tibbets points to the creation of the Open Data Policy and the launch of Data.gov, two efforts to encourage more API-driven government services.
-"Data.gov is mandated to publish publicly," he notes, and "in machine readable sets, any data the government collects that is not private or could impact national security."
+"Data.gov is mandated to publish publicly," he notes, and "in machine-readable sets, any data the government collects that is not private or could impact national security."

 For the federal government to make a commitment to promoting open data, Tibbets says, "That's huge!
 No app or website can be as transformational as the right data in the right hands.
 It can empower government, businesses, and—most importantly—individuals.
 Access is how we build a more connected world."